 Lesson of the Month

-In this lesson, students will consider the connections between the civil rights movement, Jewish values, and the struggle for Soviet Jewry.
+In this lesson, students will explore the connections between the themes of Purim and the plight of Soviet Jewry.

 To view the full lesson, click here.